Pinniped-BaaS/.github/profile/README.md

 After the following steps are finished, your application is deployed on an AWS EC2 instance.
 To monitor the backend, go to your admin dashboard at the relative path, `/_`.

 ### Managing Your Application
-To start your application on EC2, run `pinniped start`.
+To start your application on the provisioned EC2, run `pinniped start`.

 Similarly, to stop your application, run `pinniped stop`.